-- · message routing
+- message routing

-- · payload format translation
+- payload format translation

 - transport switching

-- · load balancing
+- load balancing

-- · message broadcasting
+- message broadcasting

-- service provider fail-over

 Service-side

 The service-side of a router looks like a service provider to the other endpoints on your network.
 It is responsible for receiving requests from consumers that make requests on the service provider, or service providers, behind the router.
 Its interface and messaging chain is determined by a service definition in the router's contract.